Nonclassical nullifiers for quantum hypergraph states: Hypergraph Nonclassicality

 Each $\mathcal{N}_i$ alone is able to form a basic criterion for nonclassicality~\cite{moore_estimation_2019}.
 In order to see this, first observe that evaluating these variances on the $k$-mode coherent state $\ket{\bm{\alpha}}=\otimes_i\ket{\alpha_i}$, with $\bm{\alpha}\in\mathbb{C}^k$, produces

+where $\Re$ denotes the real part of the $\alpha_j$.
 This expression is bounded from below by the ground state.
 In order to form a threshold for nonclassicality, the ground state variance should also be a lower bound for arbitrary incoherent mixtures of coherent states.
-We sketch the proof here and leave the detailed argument to an appendix.
+We sketch the proof here and leave the detailed argument to Appendix~\ref{A}.
 These variances are independent of displacements in momentum i.e. independent of $\Im(\bm{\alpha})$.
 Therefore any state can be displaced in momentum without altering the value of $\mathcal{N}_i$.
-Therefore each state can be replaced by a state with the same value of $\mathcal{N}_i$ but where the first moment is zero, so that $\mathcal{N}_i=\braket{\left(p_i+\lambda\prod_{j\ne i}q_j\right)^2}$, which is a linear function of the state.
+It follows that each state can be replaced by a state with the same value of $\mathcal{N}_i$ but where the first moment is zero, so that $\mathcal{N}_i=\braket{\left(p_i+\lambda\prod_{j\ne i}q_j\right)^2}$, which is a linear function of the state.
 The pure states are the extremal states so incoherent mixtures of the coherent states are bounded by the pure coherent states, which are bounded by the ground state.
-This means precisely that a state with noise in the nullifier below the level of the ground state cannot be represented as any mixture of coherent states, which is the definition of nonclassicality.
+This means precisely that a state with noise in the nullifier below the level of the ground state cannot be represented as any mixture of coherent states, which is the definition of $P$-function nonclassicality.

 If any $\mathcal{N}_i$ is squeezed below the level of the ground state for any $\lambda$ then the state is nonclassical.
 This is as yet insufficient to begin connecting the state with a particular weighted $k$-uniform hypergraph state.
 All $k$ nullifiers may be made nonclassical merely through local squeezing on each mode.
-A stronger condition can be composed which excludes the possibility that such nonclassical statistical properties could be achieved by a collection of uncorrelated Gaussian squeezed states (see Appendix).
+A stronger condition can be composed which excludes the possibility that such nonclassical statistical properties could be achieved by a collection of uncorrelated Gaussian squeezed states (see Appendix~\ref{B}).
 All $k$ nullifiers are required to simultaneously show nonlinear squeezing below that available to uncorrelated squeezed states.
 In order to connect to hypergraphs, we further require identical $\lambda$ for each nullifier variance.
 We refer to such a state of affairs as hypergraph nonclassicality.
-This hypergraphicity $\lambda$ then identifies which effective hypergraph state with weight $\gamma_\text{eff}$ is targeted most strongly by the nonclassical nullifiers.
+Then the hypergraphicity $\lambda$ identifies which effective hypergraph state with weight $\gamma_\text{eff}$ is targeted most strongly by the nonclassical nullifiers.

 The physical hypergraph state $\ket{\psi}$ bears the simplifying symmetry that the $k$ nullifier variances are equal.
 Therefore for the analysis of this state the nonclassicality for one nullifier variance implies hypergraph nonclassicality.
 In general, when the state is not known, all $k$ nullifier variances must be evaluated independently.
 For $\ket{\psi}$ we have